-You will need to determine what Census Tracts, Block Groups and Blocks best match up with your community to find the Census Data you need.
-These boundaries may not match up exactly with the official boundaries of your community, but using street maps and Census Tract & Block maps you will be able to define an area that will work best for your research.
+You will need to determine what Census tracts, block groups, and blocks best match up with your community to find the Census data you need.
+These boundaries may not match up exactly with the official boundaries of your community, but using street maps and Census tract and block maps you will be bale to define and area that will work best for your research.

-The Seattle Neighborhood Maps on the City of Seattle's website will help you identify the generally accepted street boundaries for your neighborhood.
+The Seattle Neighborhood Maps on the City of Seattle's website will help you identify the generally accepted street boundaries for Seattle neighborhoods.

-For detailed street maps, check out the Thomas Guide King, Pierce, & Snohomish Counties street guide in the library (Suzzallo Ground Floor Reference G1488.K3 R36 2010) or use a web based mapping tool such as Yahoo!
-Maps or Google Maps.
+For detailed street maps, check out the Thomas Guide King, Pierce, and Snohomish Counties street guide in the library or use a web-based mapping tool, such as Google Maps.

-The PDF Block Maps are the most detailed maps available of Census geography.
-They are difficult to browse online, but make lining up street boundaries fairly easy.
-The Maps for 2000 are also available in paper in GovPub Reference (G4283.K3 K25 2000.P8).
-For earlier years, look for the maps in the Census Tract and Block volumes.
-(Maps are usually included in a back book pocket, or a separate folio shelved next to the volume.)
+The Maps for 2000 are available in the library.
+For earlier years, look for the maps in the Census tract and block volumes.
+Maps are usually included in a back book pocket or a separate folio shelved next to the volume.

-Don’t forget!
-Census tract numbers & boundaries may change over time.
-Check all your Census years before making a final decision on Community boundaries.
-Remember, the farther back in time you go, the larger your Census Tracts are likely to be.
+Census tract numbers and boundaries may change over time.
+Check all your Census years before making a final decision on community boundaries.
+Remember, the farther back in time you go, the larger your Census tracts are likely to be.

-The City of Seattle has developed several dozen Community Reporting Areas or CRA's.
+The City of Seattle has developed several dozen Community Reporting Areas (CRA).